truenas/documentation/content/SCALE/GettingStarted/SCALEReleaseNotes.md

 <!-- (uncomment with BETA.1 release) 24.10 (Electric Eel) early releases (BETA and RC) are available from the [TrueNAS SCALE download page](https://www.truenas.com/download-truenas-scale/).
 -->

-For adventurous users that want to experiment with the latest developments, nightly build [.iso](https://download.truenas.com/truenas-scale-dragonfish-nightly/) and [.update](https://update.sys.truenas.net/scale/TrueNAS-SCALE-Dragonfish-Nightlies/) files are available.
+For adventurous users that want to experiment with the latest feature development, nightly build [.iso](https://download.truenas.com/truenas-scale-dragonfish-nightly/) and [.update](https://update.sys.truenas.net/scale/TrueNAS-SCALE-Dragonfish-Nightlies/) files are available.

 More details are available from [Software Releases]({{< relref "/TrueNASUpgrades/_index.md" >}}).